 Limit to Available

 This checkbox is at the bottom line of Search Library.
-Select Limit to Available to limit by item's current circulation status.
-Titles without available items in the library will not be displayed.
+Select Limit to Available to limit results to those titles that have items with a circulation status of "available" (by default, either Available or Reshelving).

 Search Filter